-How to use the table (see pgs.
-34-37): First, look for your location of interest (lake or river) under Location.
-The locations are listed in alphabetical order.
-If you find the location you are looking for, first check the counties listed to the right of the locations to make sure you have the correct location.
-If those match, continue reading to the right and note the codes for regulation exceptions.
-Exception codes are listed starting on pg.
-36.

-For instance, Lake Bastrop is located in Bastrop County.
-The codes for regulations that are exceptions to statewide regulations are Bass9 and Gear3.
-Locate these codes listed on pgs.
-36-37.
-Then read the description for each regulation exception.
-Please note MLL = Minimum Length Limit.
+How to use the table: First, locate fishing location (listed in alphabetical order).
+Then check the counties listed to the right to make sure you have the correct location.
+If those match, note the regulation exceptions.
+Exception codes are listed beginning on pg.
+45. EXAMPLE: Lake Bastrop is located in Bastrop County.
+Exceptions (to statewide regulations) are Bass8 and Gear3.
+Please read (and comply with) each exception.
+MLL = Minimum Length Limit.